-This copied document is made available for the sole purpose of enabling its consideration and review as Pre-development Site Report - 10 Fullarton Drive, Paynesville Planning process under the Planning and Environment Act 1987.
+Pre-development Site Report - 10 Fullarton Drive, Paynesville Planning process under the Planning and Environment Act 1987.
 The document must not be

-The Observed Red Gum located at 10 Fullarton brod, for your live species and copyright. located within the proposed development, Measurements have been taken using the plans provided by Crowther & Sadler.
+The Observed Red Gum located at 10 Fullarton brod, for your left of the Special and copyright. located within the proposed development, Measurements have been taken using the plans provided by Crowther & Sadler.
 It was measured that the tree is located 26m from the nearest property boundary.